Teraupo'o: War of resistance

 Attempts were made to mediate the conflict by Consul Simons and Tati Salmon, an Anglo-Tahitian businessman of royal descent.
 The French Protestant missionary Jean-Frédéric Vernier, former chaplain of Tahiti's Queen Pōmare IV, also unsuccessfully attempted to sway the natives.
 Teraupo'o also controlled the Raiatean pastors.
-French Protestant missionary Pastor Gaston Brunel, who took charge of the Protestant schools on the island in 1894 and was largely sympathetic to the natives, visited the camp of the resistance leader often and gain valuable insight into the rebellion.
+French Protestant missionary Pastor Gaston Brunel, who took charge of the Protestant schools on the island in 1894, was largely sympathetic to the natives.
+Brunel visited the camp of the resistance leader often and gained valuable insight into the rebellion.
 French artist Paul Gauguin, who witnessed the final phase of the rebellion, noted that diplomacy failed to persuade the natives of Raiatea to surrender.
 Gauguin also witnessed the 1896 expedition to Raiatea.

 The French appointed Governor Gustave Gallet to suppress the entrenched rebellion.
 Gallet had previous experience with suppressing the 1878 Kanak rebellion in New Caledonia.
 In 1896, two French warships, the Duguay Trouin and L'Aube arrived from New Caledonia with two hundred French soldiers to quell the native resistance.
 The invasion force was further reinforced with a company of Tahitian volunteers.
 On 27 December 1896, Governor Gallet attempted to parley with the rebels to avoid bloodshed.
 He set an ultimatum for the rebels to surrender by 1 January 1897.
 The rebel government at Avera under Queen Tuarii and 1700 rebels reluctantly surrendered.
 Teraupo'o and the rebels of Tahaa and the district of Tevaitoa refused the call, prompting the French to land and engage the remaining armed natives.
 The French routed the underequipped and disorganized native forces and many fled into the mountains to escape capture.

 The armed native resistance ended with the capture of Teraupo'o.
 He and his wife and daughter fled into the mountains of Vaiaau.
 They evaded the French expeditionary force by hiding in the cave in the Faneuhi mountain (located at 16°51′8″S 151°26′32″W) and rolling a boulder in front of the entrance during the day.
 The hiding place was discovered on the night of 15 February and 16 February 1897 when light from a fire within the cave gave the location away.
 On orders to capture him alive, Teraupo'o was led out of the cave by gunpoint while his family remained defiant.
 French historian Bruno Saura credited the discovery to "two Polynesians in the service of the French" while American historian Edward Dodd credited to an "astute French lieutenant".
 The casualties of the six-week campaign were nearly fifty deaths mainly on the side of the Raiateans.